pranaygp/keynote-loader/README.md

 ## Usage

-To use this, just drop a `require/import` to a `.key` file, and the data loaded will be the same [data format](https://github.com/pranaygp/keynote-parser#format-for-data) from `keynote`.
+To use this, just drop a `require/import` to a `.key` file, and the data loaded will be in the same [format](https://github.com/pranaygp/keynote-parser#format-for-data) from [keynote](https://github.com/pranaygp/keynote-parser).
 This could then be used from your Javascript project to use the data however you please. ([example](/test/react/index.js))

 ```javascript
 import presentation from './test.key'